Clarity logoClarity logoClarity

 Form 8829 was introduced to standardize the calculation.
 In 2013, the IRS added the simplified method as an alternative to the detailed calculation; a flat rate of $5 per square foot of home office space, up to 300 square feet, for a maximum deduction of $1,500.

-The Tax Cuts and Jobs Act (TCJA) of 2017 made the most dramatic change in the form's history: it suspended the unreimbursed employee business expense deduction (which included employee home office expenses) for tax years 2018 through 2025.
+The Tax Cuts and Jobs Act (TCJA) of 2017 made the most notable change in the form's history: it suspended the unreimbursed employee business expense deduction (which included employee home office expenses) for tax years 2018 through 2025.
 This means only self-employed individuals; sole proprietors, independent contractors, and partners who use their home for business; can file Form 8829.

 Form 8829 is filed by self-employed taxpayers who use part of their home regularly and exclusively for business.
 This includes: